holographicSol/pyportplexed/README.md

 to the n, that can be easily and simply placed directly into a variable made ready to use with just three lines of code in a Program that imports PyPortPlexed.

+Essentially PyPortPlexed spawns N I/O devices as software that process in parralel and communicate via ports.
+Instructions in, Results out.

 Current versions are barebones and would potentially need sanitization depending on requirements.